icecream17/ts-python-chess/Readme.md

 But I got lazy.
 So instead this is just a typescript version of [python-chess](https://github.com/niklasf/python-chess)

-(Now it's just called [chess](https://pypi.org/project/chess/))

 Which totally defeats the purpose, but oh well.

-TRhe resulting javascript files (expect success.js) should be implementation independent.
+The resulting javascript files (expect success.js) should be implementation independent.
 So it'll work in browser too.
 As long as your browser is recent enough.

 ## Usage